For Troops, Crews and Ships only

 Youth and Adult Eligibility Requirements can be found here

-Please be aware; adults are not considered candidates to the order until they are approved by the Lodge Advisor and Supreme Chief of the Fire (Council Executive)
+Adults (age 21 an older) are not considered candidates to the Order until they have been approved by the Supreme Chief of the Fire or his designate.

 Unit elections rules and procedures